Fuse Board Replacement

 With a old fuse board or consumer box with rewireable fuse wire ( BS 3036) when the fuse goes you have to replace the fuse wire, this could cause a few problems especially in the dark, not only that you have got to find what fuse has blown, then have to find your screwdriver to replace it.

 Does your fuse box look like the one on the left, upgrade to a new consumer unit like the one on the right for £300.00.

 What is a consumer unit or fusebox / fuse board?

 With a new consumer unit or mains board you can easily identify which has blown, and then simply switch it back on.
 Its that simple.

-A consumer unit or fusebox is used to control and distribute electricity around our homes. people have diferent names for distribution boards, they are known as: Fuse boxes, fuse boards, electric consumer box, consumer boards, consumer fuse boxes, truth be told they all mean the same.
+A consumer unit or fuse box is used to control and distribute electricity around our homes. people have different names for distribution boards, they are known as: Fuse boxes, fuse boards, electric consumer box, consumer boards, consumer fuse boxes, truth be told they all mean the same.

 A distribution board usually contains:

 - Mains switch

 The main switch in the distribution board allows you to turn off the electricity supply to your electrical installation.
 Some electrical installations have more than one mains switch.
 To give an example if your home is heated by electric storage heaters, you may have a separate consumer unit (fuse box) for them.
 The consumer unit should be easy to get to, so find out where the mains switch is to turn the electricity off in an emergency.